microsoft/YamUI/src/components/Image/Image.md

 <div>
   <Paragraph>
-    The <strong>imageFit: none</strong> option places the image at the top left of its <em>div</em> wrapper.
+    The <Strong>imageFit: none</Strong> option places the image at the top left of its <em>div</em> wrapper.
 It will render at its original size, possibly showing whitespace or hiding its overflow.
 This is generally not an option you will want to use.
   </Paragraph>
   <Image source={yammerLogo} description={yammerLogoDescription} height={240} width={240} />
 </div>